vexide/internal-documentation/src/simulators/protocol.md

 ### Overall Operation

 Vexide Simulator Protocol (the "Protocol") is a newline-delimited JSON-based protocol intended to facilitate communication between robot simulators and frontends like GUIs.
-All communication MUST be in the [JSON Lines](https://jsonlines.org/) format.
+All communication MUST be encoded in the [JSON Lines](https://jsonlines.org/) format.

 Implementors of the Protocol SHALL recognize two unique roles in a given session: the Code Execution Backend (the "Simulator" or "Backend") and the Frontend.
 A Vexide Simulator Protocol session begins with the creation of an I/O stream between the Simulator and the Frontend.
-Implementors SHOULD support sessions over the [standard streams](https://en.wikipedia.org/wiki/Standard_streams) of the Simulator using its standard input and standard output, but MAY support other methods such as Unix domain sockets or Transmission Control Protocol (TCP) streams.
+Implementors SHOULD support sessions over the [standard streams](https://en.wikipedia.org/wiki/Standard_streams) of the Simulator using its standard input and standard output and MAY support other methods such as Unix domain sockets or Transmission Control Protocol (TCP) streams.

 Throughout a given session, the Code Execution Backend and the Frontend send JSON messages over the underlying stream.
 Messages sent by the Backend are referred to as Events because they are used to notify the Frontend of changes in the simulator world.
 Messages sent by the Frontend are referred to as Commands because they are used to control the behavior of the Simulator.